DocNow/twarc/README.md

 twarc is command line tool for archiving the tweets in a Twitter search result.
 Twitter search results live for a week or so, and are highly volatile.
-Results are stored as line-oriented JSON (each line is a complete JSON document), and are exactly what is received from the Twitter API.  twarc handles rate limiting and paging through large result sets.
+Results are stored as line-oriented JSON (each line is a complete JSON document), and are exactly what is received from the Twitter API.

+twarc handles rate limiting and paging through large result sets.
 It also handles repeated runs of the same query, by using the most recent tweet in the last run to determine when to stop.

+You can also use twarc to archive a filter stream of tweets, and also hydrate a list of Tweet IDs.

 twarc was originally created to save [tweets related to Aaron Swartz](http://archive.org/details/AaronswRelatedTweets).